LiuYing-1/ucph-lssl-master-thesis/README.md

     - [ ] Deep into the code and to double check whether there is something wrong with it.
     - [ ] Prepare the slides for the meeting.
     - [ ] Write the introduction of the methods to form the first draft of the thesis.

+- Feb.
+28 - Mar.
+17
+    - [ ] Review the preivous method and understand the preivous one is not suitable and makes no sense.